henriksson-lab/pbhit_analyzer/README.md

 In the folder analysis/ you have:

+* install.R -- Commands for installing required packages
-* count.R -- takes all FASTQ files and outputs count matrices
+* count.R -- Takes all FASTQ files and outputs count matrices
-* grstats.R -- takes count files and generates statistics
+* grstats.R -- Takes count files and generates statistics

 The code assumes that you keep input data files in, e.g.,